joshmont53/Hart-SC-Coaches-Hub/replit.md

 ## Overview

 SwimCoach is a professional swimming coaching session logging platform for poolside use on tablets and mobile devices.
-It enables coaches to record training sessions, track attendance, manage squads, and analyze performance data.
+It enables coaches to record training sessions, manage competitions, track attendance, manage squads, and analyze performance data.
 The platform is designed with a mobile-first approach, prioritizing efficiency and usability in wet, poolside environments through generous touch targets and a clear visual hierarchy.

+**Recent Changes (November 2025):**
+- Added comprehensive competition management with admin-controlled creation/editing
+- Integrated competitions into main calendar and list views with distinctive diagonal stripe styling
+- Created competition detail modal showing coach assignments grouped by coach with time blocks
+- Extended "My Sessions" filter to include competitions where current user is coaching
+- All authenticated users can view competitions; only admins can manage them

 ## User Preferences